 (See also Overview of Thrombotic Disorders.)

-Heterozygous deficiency of plasma antithrombin has a prevalence of about 0.2 to 0.4%; about half of people affected develop venous thromboses.
+Heterozygous deficiency of antithrombin has a prevalence of about 0.2 to 0.4%; about half of people affected develop venous thromboses.
 Homozygous deficiency is probably lethal to the fetus in utero.

 Acquired deficiencies occur in patients with disseminated intravascular coagulation, liver disease, or nephrotic syndrome, or during heparin therapy.
 Heparin exerts its anticoagulant effect by activating antithrombin.